Introduces partitioned models to organize and represent multiple models.

 The model name

-A super set of all mining model attributes referenced by all partitions (signature)
+A super set of all machine learning model attributes referenced by all partitions (signature)

 A common set of user-defined column transformations

-Oracle Data Mining supports dropping a single model partition for a given partition name.
+Oracle Machine Learning for SQL supports dropping a single model partition for a given partition name.

 If only a single partition remains, you cannot explicitly drop that partition.
 Instead, you must either add additional partitions prior to dropping the partition or you may choose to drop the model itself.
 When dropping a partitioned model, all partitions are dropped in a single atomic operation.
 From a performance perspective, Oracle recommends